nanibot1/cse15l-lab-reports/lab-report-1-week-1.md

 ![Image](https://i.imgur.com/2XfNKHp.png)

-> After installing Visual Studio Code,
+> After installing Visual Studio Code, follow the instructions given by Visual Studio Code when setting up your IDE to fit your wants and needs.